rajatravi/Docker/vagrant/ubuntu/normal_linking/nginx/README.md

 3.)
 Verify if it ran fine
   - docker inspect <container id> | grep IP
   - curl  <ip of nginx-proxy container>
+4.)
+Docker file is also updating the default.conf by doing a proxy entry of tomcat, so make sure that you update conf/default.conf with the tomcat container ip